IpastorSan/the-graph-example/README.md

-# Example Subgraph for a simple marketplace smart contract
+# Example Subgraph for a simple NFT marketplace smart contract

 This is the partner repository for the article on how to create your own subgraph [Article]()